 What prompted you to embark on an excursion to Black Europe?

-Looking at Europe thru an Afropean lens, what stood out for you?
+Looking at Europe through an African lens, what stood out for you?

 The black can’t be pinned down to a solid factor; as I traveled, I met Tunisians who had trouble with Somalians in Sweden or Martinicans who seemed down their noses at Senegalese in France.
-No count number how a great deal I attempted to healthy it all collectively, it in no way fitted perfectly.
-Yet, at the same time, I noticed many possibilities for black communities to come back collectively and many instances where they did.
+No matter how much I attempted to health it all collectively, it did not fit perfectly.
+Yet, simultaneously, I noticed many possibilities for black communities to come back collectively and many instances where they did.
 I saw a continent complete with opportunity, commonalities, and feasible solidarities; however, in the long run, what I located empowering turned into an understanding that the continent turned into full humans like me.